30 Days by the Sea and Beyond

 I agree to:

-Treat sleep as essential infrastructure, not a reward
+- Treat sleep as essential infrastructure, as fundamental as food

 I release the belief that exhaustion is evidence of commitment.